 Also Read: How to Set Up a Virtual WiFi from your Computer.

 To stop the BITS from running,

-Go to Control Panel – Administrative Tools – Services – Search for BITS & Stop the Service by right clicking on it and then clicking stop.
+Go to Control Panel –> Administrative Tools –> Services.
+Now, search for Background Intelligent Transfer Service & stop the service by right clicking on it and then clicking stop.

 Moreover, don’t forget to change the properties of this service to either ‘manual’ or ‘disabled’.

-You can later enable the service to check and download for updates.
+You can later enable the service to check and download for updates (when needed).